temporalio/documentation/docs/java/how-to-use-signals-in-java.md

 To use Signals in Java, initiate the Signal method with `@SignalMethod` annotation in the Workflow interface and call the Signal method either directly from the Client or use `ExternalWorkflowStub` to call the Signal method from within another Workflow.

+A Signal method can be called from either a Client or another Workflow to send Signals to this Workflow.

+Note that you can send a Signal only to running Workflow Executions.
+You can use Signals to update the state of a running Workflow Execution.

 ### Define Signal Method

 import DefineSignal from './how-to-define-a-signal-in-java.md'